pszponder/ztm-data-engineering/orchestration-with-airflow/exercises/02-process-customer-reviews-exercise/README.md

-This is a README for the first exercise in this section.
+This is a README for the second exercise in this section.

 # 0. Follow the instruction in the README.md file in the "exercises" folder